What is Tummy Mucus and Why It's Making You Sick?

 The second function of mucus is for protection against the highly acidic environment in the stomach.
 The thick mucus forms a protective lining and serves as a defense mechanism of the body against self-destruction.
 Without the mucus, the strong digestive enzymes and acids can digest the stomach and cause ulcerations.

-The tummy mucus also decreases intestinal inflammation.
-It is rich in bicarbonate, inorganic salts, glycoprotein, and mucin – all of which are crucial in ensuring a healthy gut.
+Clean, clear mucus in the intestinal tract can also help decrease intestinal inflammation.
+It is rich in bicarbonate, inorganic salts, glycoprotien and mucin- all of which are crucial in ensuring a healthy gut.

 What does Too Much Mucus in the Stomach Indicate?